solo-io/wasm/README.md

 In the [/tools](./tools) folder, you'll find a set of tools for working with WASM modules.
 Specifically, tools to do the following:

-* bootstrap a new WASM project with boilerplate/version alignment/tool chain
+* Bootstrap a new WASM project with boilerplate/version alignment/tool chain
-* test that a WASM module can correctly be loaded into Envoy
+* Test that a WASM module can correctly be loaded into Envoy
-* build your project with the specific tool chain
+* Build your project with the specific tool chain
-* publish your WASM module as a WASM OCI image to an OCI-compatible registry or [WebAssembly Hub][web-assembly-hub]
+* Publish your WASM module as a WASM OCI image to an OCI-compatible registry or [WebAssembly Hub][web-assembly-hub]
-* load your WASM module into an Envoy-based framework like [Gloo][gloo] or [Istio][istio]
+* Load your WASM module into an Envoy-based framework like [Gloo][gloo] or [Istio][istio]

 # Other Resources